RianTavares/twitter-like-app/docs/PROCESS.md

 <br />

   ### Project setup
   I decided to group the files by file type to organize their structure.
-It is a common way to structure projects and pretty understandable since we have the components inside the components folder, pages inside the pages folder, and so go on, but of course, avoiding deep directory nesting.
+It is a common way to structure projects and pretty understandable since we have the components inside the components folder, pages inside the pages folder, and so on, but of course, avoiding deep directory nesting.

       src/
         components/